spacetimeengineer/mupy/README.md

 ### System Codes
 A system-code serves to identify a general system (literally anything physical,especially technological or worth manufacturing) and generate resources and metadata which help users manufacture said system at reduced cost.
 These resources include CAD files and annotated openscad source code directories containing assembly and operational animation routines which help users record and transmit and intepret complex manufacturing and assembly information.

+### Family Codes
+A system-code serves to identify a general system (literally anything physical,especially technological or worth manufacturing) and generate resources and metadata which help users manufacture said system at reduced cost.
+These resources include CAD files and annotated openscad source code directories containing assembly and operational animation routines which help users record and transmit and intepret complex manufacturing and assembly information.

+### Type Codes
+A system-code serves to identify a general system (literally anything physical,especially technological or worth manufacturing) and generate resources and metadata which help users manufacture said system at reduced cost.
+These resources include CAD files and annotated openscad source code directories containing assembly and operational animation routines which help users record and transmit and intepret complex manufacturing and assembly information.

 ### System Schemas
 System schemas also sometimes refered to less generally as hardware schemas are a pattern or archetype constant associated the form that defines the hardware itself.
 THese are best momemorized becasue one can more actuartly imagine parts if theyjust use the abstraction.